Close-up of a person's hands in warm mittens holding a cup of hot chocolate.

 Le Gourmand Bakery

-A short drive from Colonel Samuel Smith Skating Trail, Le Gourmand Bakery takes pride in the quality of the ingredients in its products.
-The muffins and cookies have received rave reviews from many regular customers.
+A short drive from Colonel Samuel Smith Skating Trail, Le Gourmand Bakery takes pride in their hand-made artisanal baked goods, including their famous chocolate chip cookies in Toronto’s Lake Shore Village neighbourhood.
 There are also vegan and gluten-free options.

 Cocoalatte